ikushaldave/CRUD-Blog-App/readme.md

 # Simple CRUD App

-This is Simple CRUD Blog App Created during Learning of Express & Mongoose
+This is Simple CRUD Blog App Created during Learning of Express, Mongoose, Authentication and Authorization

 ## Routes Available